oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 Now that we have loaded an embedding model let's create a vector and see what it looks like.

-1. In the SQL Developer Web window copy the following example of creating a vector embedding for the word 'hello'.
+1. In the SQL Worksheet window copy the following example of creating a vector embedding for the word 'hello'.

     ```[]
     <copy>